 “I enjoy coming back home though; it’s a place where I can really relax and enjoy my surroundings.
 I was the first person to move into Astrop Grange and I’m so chuffed with it.
 It’s quiet, but accessible; in fact it’s unique.”

 Matthew is a fan of the village too: “King’s Sutton is such a lovely location.
 There are two pubs, a post office and a convenience store open seven days a week.
 The bus stop is just across the way and the train station is just a 10 minute walk.
 There are lots of lovely areas nearby where you can take a walk.
 It’s also close by for my family; my father is in a care home in Deddington, a market town just south of Banbury, and I can get to him in under 15 minutes.

 “I’d definitely recommend shared ownership to others.
 This has been a truly affordable option; it’s a good way to own your own home when money is short.
 It was a lifesaver for me and I pinch myself that it’s all worked out so well.

-“The sales team at Grand Union Homes have been really good and very helpful.
+“The sales team at Grand Union has been really good and very helpful.
 I’ve had no cause to be chasing them on the phone or by email.